-without PIN entry support and switched to a PCI CPoC mandate 13 months after the the latest).
+without PIN entry support and switched to a PCI CPoC mandate 13 months after the the Mastercard Tap-on-Phone with PIN pilot security program and the Visa Tap-to-Phone and replaced by PCI MPoC.

-- Mastercard and Visa discontinued their Tap- - on-Phone pilot security programs for solutions - PCI CPoC v1.0 standard was officially released. - Since the release of the PCI MPoC v1.0 standard. it has been announced that the Mastercard Tapon-Phone with PIN pilot security program and the Visa Tap-to-Phone with PIN pilot security program will both be sunset and replaced by PCI MPoC after a few months (by the end of 2024 at
+- Mastercard and Visa discontinued their Tap- - on-Phone pilot security programs for solutions - PCI CPoC v1.0 standard was officially released. - Since the release of the PCI MPoC v1.0 standard, - with PIN pilot security program have been sunset

-Migration towards PCI MPoC certification is required.
+PCI MPoC certification is required.